unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-review.md

 Preserve entries and prepend new ones.
 Planning, technical review, editorial approval, and publication authority are separate decisions.

+## 2026-09-26 10:37 CDT (America/Chicago, UTC-05:00)

+**Author:** Codex, primary series agent. **Role:** Hands-On 6A author and local validator. **Decision:** Add a small source-to-image companion using the two actual Part 6 diagram files and already installed renderers.
+Keep installation and Jekyll build automation outside the lab's claims.

+**Evidence reviewed:** Part 6's DOT/MMD sources and renderer, the existing 2A–5A companion structure, `series_navigation.html`, public source routes, current checkout RVM gemset, and the local browser preview.

+**Changes:** Added a future-dated 6A post in the Hands-On category with source downloads, DOT/Mermaid render commands, label-edit checks, a reviewed figure, and a bounded explanation of how the source and image enter this site.
+Linked Part 6 to it through companion metadata, updated the series outline and Part 6 packet, and left Part 7 as the next main installment.
+No package archive, installation workflow, Jekyll hook, commit, or deployment was added.

+**Validation:** Downloaded both public sources from localhost and ran the article's DOT/Mermaid SVG/PNG commands and label-edit checks in a temporary directory.
+The repo helper also rendered both sources to separate temporary outputs.
+A future-inclusive Jekyll build passed using the checkout RVM gemset; the new short-link check, taxonomy check for 81 posts, and `git diff --check` passed.
+The new post and short route returned HTTP 200; Playwright showed the 6A title, series context, source links, figure, and commands.
+Existing Giscus 404s reflected a discussion not yet created for this future post.

+**Next gate:** Publisher reviews the new 6A page and Part 6's companion link in the local browser, including voice and scope.
+The October 29 date remains provisional.

+## 2026-09-26 10:25 CDT (America/Chicago, UTC-05:00)

+**Author:** Codex, primary series agent. **Role:** Part 6 correction and local validator. **Decision:** Align the installation story with the Publisher's source-built Graphviz environment and make the two diagram inputs available as real article source disclosures.
+Continue to describe rendering as an explicit authoring step; no rebuild automation or separate Hands-On 6A was added.

+**Evidence reviewed:** Publisher's correction, the Part 6 article and `.dot`/`.mmd` sources, `source_code.html` and its confined source filter, `jekyll-site` build path, official Graphviz source-build and Mermaid CLI instructions, and the running local preview.

+**Changes:** Replaced the Homebrew example with source-build guidance and official links.
+Moved both Part 6 diagram inputs to `html/assets/code/jekyll-site-tooling/post-06/`, updated the renderer commands and publication notes, and included both files in the article through collapsed viewers with downloads.
+Their published source paths are also the inputs to the Python renderer.
+Automatic rendering on rebuild and embedded-Markdown substitution remain unimplemented proposals.

+**Validation:** Both moved sources rendered to SVG and PNG in isolated temporary directories.
+A future-inclusive Jekyll build passed using the checkout's RVM gemset; the short-link check, taxonomy check for 80 posts, generated disclosure/download links, byte-for-byte copied public sources, live HTTP 200 for the article and source/diagram assets, and `git diff --check` passed.
+The system Bundler lacked three lockfile gem versions, so the checkout gemset was used; no dependency files were changed.

+**Next gate:** Publisher reviews the revised article in the local browser.
+Do not imply the diagrams regenerate automatically during publishing, or add a tool-installation lab that has not been independently tested.

+## 2026-09-26 10:14 CDT (America/Chicago, UTC-05:00)

+**Author:** Codex, primary series agent. **Role:** Part 6 source-diagram editor. **Decision:** Explain DOT and Mermaid in the article and add an explicit Python renderer for separate source files.
+Defer embedded-Markdown substitution and automatic build/pre-commit integration as optional future work.

+**Evidence reviewed:** Current Part 6 draft and two figure sources, the site's diagram template convention, installed `dot` and `mmdc`, official Graphviz and Mermaid documentation, the related publication renderer's Mermaid SVG sizing rule, and local browser output.

+**Changes:** Converted Part 6's source-code flow figure from DOT to Mermaid, added DOT/MMD examples, official install/documentation links, direct render commands, and a bounded embedded-source proposal to the article.
+Added `utils/bin/render-blog-diagram.py` for explicit SVG/PNG rendering of either source type and documented it in the utility/template guides and visual record.
+The site build wrapper, hooks, and deployment workflow were not changed.

+**Validation:** The helper rendered both Part 6 figures in an isolated directory and in the site asset directory.
+A malformed DOT input failed without replacing prior outputs.
+The Mermaid SVG has numeric dimensions and parsed as XML; both PNGs were nonempty.
+The future-inclusive Jekyll build, short-link check, taxonomy check for 80 posts, `git diff --check`, local Part 6 route, and Mermaid diagram viewer check passed.
+No commit, push, or remote deployment occurred for Part 6.

+**Next gate:** Publisher reviews the expanded Part 6 article and decides later whether build-time diagram generation is worth integrating.
+The embedded-Markdown option has no implementation commitment.

+## 2026-09-26 09:42 CDT (America/Chicago, UTC-05:00)

+**Author:** Codex, primary series agent. **Role:** Part 6 author and local reviewer. **Decision:** Put a first-person Part 6 draft in the local Jekyll post tree, using the existing diagram and source-code presentation mechanisms as live examples.
+A separate 6A lab remains optional; the main article demonstrates both mechanisms directly.

+**Evidence reviewed:** `blog_diagram.html`, `source_code.html`, `source_code_filter.rb`, the separate diagram viewer, shared post/code styles, current publishing template guide, diagram source/render pairs, Part 5A's runner, changelog entries, and local browser behavior.
+The [Part 6 packet](jekyll-site-tooling-part-06-packet.md) records claim, privacy, and drift boundaries.
+The Publisher committed the Part 5 pair while this draft was underway.

+**Changes:** Added Part 6 with a new banner and two editable Graphviz figures, updated the series handoff and visual record, and linked Part 5 and 5A forward to its provisional route.
+No production viewer, filter, or stylesheet behavior changed.

+**Validation:** Future-inclusive Jekyll build, targeted short-link check, taxonomy check for 80 posts, SVG parse, local HTTP routes, short-link output, Playwright disclosure/viewer checks, mobile viewer controls, and `git diff --check` passed.
+Giscus returned 404 for the as-yet-uncreated discussion on the local Part 6 route.
+No commit, push, or remote deployment occurred for Part 6.

+**Next gate:** Publisher reviews Part 6's voice, technical emphasis, visuals, and date before deciding whether a separate Hands-On 6A would add enough value.

 ## 2026-09-26 09:18 CDT (America/Chicago, UTC-05:00)

 **Author:** Codex, primary series agent. **Role:** Hands-On 5A editor. **Decision:** Make the existing offline lab directly inspectable after the Publisher asked for the companion.